 Family Tree Optometric strives to provide the highest quality healthcare and service to your entire family, from infants to the young at heart, within our community and beyond.
 We see all patients, infants and children with special needs to adults who just want to feel special; we're here for all.
 We have set our standards higher, to provide you with the most complete and comprehensive eye care available.

 Some optometrists only determine your visual acuity or “20/20” sight, but there is so much more of your vision to consider.
 Because your eyes are an important part of your nervous system, they require an understanding of how your brain perceives their input.
 There are also your visual motor abilities and visual perception, to consider.
 These include Convergence, Accommodation, Saccades, Pursuits, Binocularity, Stereopsis, Fixation, Spatial Relationships, Figure-Ground Discrimination, Visual-Motor Integration, Visual Memory, Visual Closure and Visual-Motor Integration.
 These can be affected by things like unknown developmental problems or a brain injury.
-Your eyes may be working much harder than they need to be, causing headaches, fatigue, soreness, and can also affect your performance at work, school, or in sports.
+Your eyes may be working much harder than they need to be, causing headaches, fatigue, and soreness, and can also affect your performance at work, school, or in sports.
 Issues with visual motor and visual perception are often attributed to autism, ADHD, ADD, dyslexia, and many other conditions that can affect how a person may learn.